Brief History of Gambling in New York

 Q. Do Indian casinos have concerns about the possibility of online gambling?

 According to the New York Racing and Wagering Board, nine casinos operate in the state and employ more than 5,000 people.
 New York takes nearly $600 million per year in gaming tax revenue, which is put toward education needs of the state.
+So there is a solid market for NY online poker players.

 Of the casinos in New York, only a few have been tapped to host national or international poker tournaments.
 Turning Stone is the most well-known of them, having hosted several poker tournaments, as well as allowing players to gamble at the age of 18.
 Seneca Niagara Casino and Hotel has also been home to several major live poker events.